aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 </div>
 ```

-Create a file at `types/restaurant.ts` to define a type for the Restaurant:
+Now, define a `Restaurant` type.
+Create a new file at `types/restaurant.ts`:

 ```ts
 export type Restaurant = {